What is a Stroke?

 - Remember FAST, an easy way to recognize a stroke:

 S – Speech difficulty

-T – Time to call ambulance or Emergency
+T – Time to call an ambulance or Emergency

-After a stroke, recovery depends on brain’s ability to recognize its undamaged cells that can compensate for loss of function.
+After a stroke, recovery depends on the brain’s ability to recognize its undamaged cells that can compensate for the loss of function.
 This is called Neuroplasticity.
-Human brain cannot grow new cells to replace the damaged ones.
+The human brain cannot grow new cells to replace the damaged ones.

-Our multidisciplinary stroke rehabilitation team includes doctors, neuro therapists, therapists for speech and language training and counsellors to help in relieving psychosocial problems, etc.
+Our multidisciplinary stroke rehabilitation team includes doctors, neuro therapists, therapists for speech and language training and counselors to help in relieving psychosocial problems, etc.